• Art Magazine

 Joachim Rodriguez y Romero

 What lies behind the heavy doors of film studios?
-A world where sophisticated technology and creative ideas work hand in hand, yet the finished product often remains hidden from the public.
-For a glimpse behind the scenes of a film production studio, we cast our curious eye over a few promising film studios in southern Germany.
+A world where sophisticated technology and creative ideas work hand in hand, yet usually remain hidden from the audience in the finished product.
+To get a glimpse behind the scenes of a film production studio, we took a keen interest in visiting one or two promising film studios in southern Germany.

-At the heart of the facility of a film production company we examined are two adjacent film studios.
-Movable wall elements allow for flexible room layout.
-Studio areas between 200 and 280 m², a ceiling height of 8.5 m, and a 180-degree cove offer virtually endless creative possibilities.
-Ceiling crane systems with a load capacity of up to 1,250 kg make it possible to realize even the most complex shots.
+The heart of the film production company we examined consists of two adjacent film studios.
+Movable wall elements allow for flexible room layouts.
+Studio areas ranging from 200 to 280 m² with a ceiling height of 8.5 m and a 180-degree cove offer virtually endless creative possibilities.
+Overhead cranes with a lifting capacity of up to 1,250 kg make it possible to realize even the most complex shots.

-The electric camera vehicle, specially developed for a film studio in southern Germany, is a particularly eye-catching custom cam car.
-It delivers crystal-clear, vibration-free footage at speeds of up to 42 km/h—an indispensable tool for dynamic scenes where every second counts.
+The electric camera vehicle, specially developed for a film studio in southern Germany, is a real eye-catcher as a custom cam car.
+It delivers crystal-clear, vibration-free footage at speeds of up to 42 km/h – an indispensable tool for dynamic scenes where every second counts.

-How successful film studios work in South Germany: We take a look behind the scenes
+This is how successful film studios in southern Germany work: We take a look behind the scenes

 This is how successful film studios in southern Germany work: We take a look behind the scenes.